humdrum-tools/humdrum-documentation/guide/ch37/index.md

 In some cases, the size of the trill or mordent will be ambiguous and so some sort of editorial decision will be necessary.
 One possibility is to add the kern \`x\' signifier immediately following the \`T\' or \`t\'.
-This indicates that the trill size is an \"editorial interpretation.\"
+This indicates that the trill size is an "editorial interpretation."

 The `**kern` representation treats appoggiaturas in a special way.
 In general, `**kern` is oriented to representing things in a manner closer